Advanced studies in Ayurveda medicine

 - Dermatology: e.g. diagnostic differentiation of skin diseases e.g. diagnostic differentiation of skin symptoms in Ayurveda (mahakustha, kshudrakustha), dermatitis, psoriasis, acne

-- Pneumology: e.g. rhinitis (pratishyaya), cough (kasa), bronchial asthma (tamakashvasa)
+- Pneumology: e.g. Rhinitis (pratishyaya), cough (kasa), bronchial asthma (tamakashvasa)

-- Urology: e.g. Recurrent urinary tract infections, glomerulonephritis, chronic renal insufficiency
+- Urology: e.g. recurrent urinary tract infections, glomerulonephritis, chronic renal insufficiency

 - Case studies